3 Unicef jobs in India

 Job Description

-At UNICEF, we are committed, passionate, and proud of what we do.
+At UNICEF, we are committed, passionate, and proud of what we do for as long as we are needed.
 Promoting the rights of every child is not just a job – it is a calling.

-UNICEF is a place where careers are built: we offer our staff diverse opportunities for personal and professional development that will help them develop a fulfilling career while delivering on a rewarding mission.
-We pride ourselves on a culture that helps staff thrive, coupled with an attractive compensation and benefits package.
+UNICEF is a place where careers are built.
+We offer our staff diverse opportunities for professional and personal development that will help them reinforce a sense of purpose while serving children and communities across the world.
+We welcome everyone who wants to belong and grow in a diverse and passionate culture., coupled with an attractive compensation and benefits package.

 Visit our website to learn more about what we do at UNICEF.

-For every child, safety
+For every child, the right to Care

 To qualify as an advocate for every child you will have…